skotaro/Beads/readme.md

 Parameter notation and usage are same as the original MATLAB code's.
 Please see "Example" tab of [this page](https://jp.mathworks.com/matlabcentral/fileexchange/49974-beads-baseline-estimation-and-denoising-with-sparsity).
 If you want to know the details of the parameters, please refer to the original paper in Resources.

 ## Sample data
-You can try with simulated chromatography data included in [Matlab code distrubution](https://jp.mathworks.com/matlabcentral/fileexchange/49974-beads-baseline-estimation-and-denoising-with-sparsity).
-The data is the one tested in the original paper (Figure 12).
-Note that you need a MathWork account to downlowd the zip file.
+Simulated chromatograms with eight different background levels (probably including the one tested in the original paper shown in Figure 12) and separated noise are available in MATLAB format at https://jp.mathworks.com/matlabcentral/fileexchange/49974-beads-baseline-estimation-and-denoising-with-sparsity, but MathWork account is required to download the zip file.
+For those who don't want to create a MathWork account just for this, I converted them into CSV format and included in this Python repo (`sample_data/chromatograms_and_noise.csv`).

+_Redistributed with permission by courtesy of Laurent Duval_.

 ## A new parameter, `conv`
 The main function `beads` in this package has a parameter called `conv` which does not exist in the MATLAB code.
 This parameter is used for a smoothing feature for derivatives (moving average using convolution, to be correct).
 I noticed that the MATLAB implementation sometimes gives completely different results for regularization parameters with a slight difference, for example `lam1=0.001` and `lam1=0.0011`.
 This unpredictable behavior is suppressed when derivatives are smoothed.
 When you face such instability, I reccomend you to set `conv` to 3 or 5.
 Default is `None` which means "no smoothing".